Specialist Periodontics Licensing Exams: DHA, DOH, DHP Qatar, SDLE, NHRA

 Eligibility & Requirements

-Qualification: You must hold a recognized postgraduate qualification in periodontics (such as an MDS, MSc, or equivalent specialty degree) from an accredited institution, along with the required post-qualification clinical experience as outlined below.
+You must hold a recognized postgraduate qualification in periodontics (such as an MDS, MSc, or equivalent specialty degree) from an accredited institution.
 If your degree is from Europe, please ensure that this is a full-time, clinical degree and not a research-based degree.
 Only full-time, clinical degrees are recognized in the Middle East.
 If you need specific guidance on your eligibility, you can contact our team on support@edentalportal.com or our social media page here

-required to have a minimum of three (3) years of post-specialist
+- For the DHA (Dubai), DOH/HAAD (Abu Dhabi), non-UAE nationals are required to have a minimum of three (3) years of post-specialist qualification experience.

 You will typically need: